Distracted driving and how to overcome it

 Mental or cognitive distraction

 Charles Ssebambulidde, the spokesperson of the Traffic Directorate, says some motorists drive while unprepared.
-The body is in the car but the mind is somewhere else.
+The body is on the steering wheel but the mind is somewhere else.
 For instance, you could be driving but when the mind is thinking about unpaid bills, an assignment you did not accomplish at work or the relationship woes you are going through.
-I this case, the car is moving itself.
+In this case, the car is moving itself.

 “When your mind is not thinking about driving, it is a barrier that hinders you from making the right decisions on the road.
 You could carelessly continue accelerating yet there is zebra crossing ahead of you and you end up knocking pedestrians crossing the road,” Ssebambulidde explains.